ahmedKhaled1995/Nano-DBMS/README.md

 # Nano-DBMS
 This is a small (Nano) DBMS with minimal functionality of DBMS like mysql.
+Written in bash script.

 ## Getting started

 ## Running the app

 #### No third party packages are required
-to start the app, simply run the following command inside app directory:
+This app runs on any linux os.
+To start the app, simply run the following command inside app directory:

 ```bash
 ./main.sh